yus252/Web-Dev-Learning/Projects/README.md

 code is a little bit messy.
 It wraps up all the things that I have learned so far.New things: Math.random & floor and style.display in JavaScript and transition, outline, and border radius in CSS.

+#12 Todo List v2.0 on 6/25/2019
+This is a totally different version of the Todo List that I have created before.
+I used jQuery to create more animations, such as change color or fadeout while clicking a certain element, add new li to the list by changing HTML content, and slide out an icon while hovering over the elemnts.